About us

 Plus icon

-Take good a quality camera, spare batteries and chargers.
-Essentially plan for having a set of batteries charging in your room in the day, and a set out with one in camera, plus a spare set in your hand luggage.
+Bring along a good camera, spare batteries and chargers.
+Essentially plan for having a set of batteries charging in your room during the day.
+Set out on safari with one set in camera, plus a spare set in your hand luggage.

 Which credit card is accepted?